 The bluff property allows visitors a chance to explore a unique landscape that would have been prevalent hundreds of years ago.
 It features bluff prairie and oak savanna that have become increasingly rare due to development, mining, and agriculture.
 Visitors will enjoy the sweeping views of the Mississippi River Valley from the bluff tops, the mushroom rock formations, and diverse wildlife habitat.

 The property is available for public use.
 In addition to activities such as snow shoeing, hiking, and bird watching, bow hunting is allowed according to the state and city ordinances.
 Interested hunters should see the Onalaska Urban Deer Management Program and/or contact the Onalaska Parks Department at 608-781-9560 for any additional information.

 Please review the downloadable trail map for activities allowed/not allowed on the property.

 Find Nature's Treasures:

 Head north out of Onalaska, WI on US53.
-Take the Main St. exit and turn right onto E. Main St..
-Take the first left onto Greens Coulee Rd. and approxiamately 1 mile turn right onto Clifford Dr. Kiosk is at end of Cul-de-sac.
+Take the Main Street exit and turn right onto E. Main Street.
+Enter the roundabout and take the second exit, heading North onto Greens Coulee Road.
+Proceed approximately 1 mile and turn right onto Clifford Drive.
+Trailhead kiosk is at end of cul-de-sac.